Profile

 Videos

-This hostel doesn't have AC so we are back to sweating.
+This hostel doesn't have AC, so we are back to sweating.
 Today is a long, long day of travel.
-Because we only booked four towns in Spain and Portugual, they are very spread apart, so theres been alot of travel in the last week or so.
-Today we take a train back to Madrid (5ish hours) then get on a night train to portugual arriving in the morning for our last day in Europe.
+Because we only booked four towns in Spain and Portugal, they are very spread apart, so there's been a lot of travel in the last week or so.
+Today we take a train back to Madrid (5ish hours), then get on a night train to Portugal, arriving in the morning for our last day in Europe.

 - comments